 On the final axis, the clinician rates the person's level of functioning both at the present time and the highest level within the previous year.
 This helps the clinician understand how the above four axes are affecting the person and what type of changes could be expected.

 It is my experience that diagnoses are not usually appropriately made when a "cook-book" approach is taken.
-Diagnoses involve much more than comparing your symptoms to those on the DSM IV and establishing a "parallel cross-reference" - that is because the symptoms used for such diagnoses frequently overlap.
+Diagnoses involve much more than comparing your symptoms to those on the DSM IV or the DSM V and establishing a "parallel cross-reference" - that is because the symptoms used for such diagnoses frequently overlap.

 Expertise comes from training and experience in Psychiatry and Psychology !